charlottecroce/ElasticStackSetup/README.md

 cd ElasticStackSetup
 sudo bash setup_install
 ```
 Runtime for this script is about 400 seconds on my VM.
-If you receive errors and the runtime is much less than that, running the script again always works for me (idk why, but sometimes it just doesn't run correctly).

 ### 3. Run [setup_passwords](https://github.com/nathancroce/ElasticStackSetup/blob/main/setup_passwords)
 This is the second script to run.
 It will create default random passwords for `elastic`, `kibana_system`, `logstash_system`, `beats_system`, `apm_system`, and `remote_monitoring_user`.
 Make sure to save the passwords when they are outputted to the terminal at the end of the script.